NathanW2/nathanw.net/_posts/2013-02-05-my-qgis-git-workflow.md

 $ git push myrepo working
 {% endhighlight %}

-<div class="alert alert-block"><h4>Important Note:</h4> <p>git rebase -i will change the commit hash for anything that is included in the range of commits.
-Make sure you only rebase commits that isn't public yet.
-Only rebase commits that in your local repo.</p></div>
+<div class="alert alert-block"><h4>Important Note:</h4> git rebase -i will change the commit hash for anything that is included in the range of commits.
+Make sure you only rebase commits that are not public yet.
+Only rebase commits that in your local repo.</div>